itscodenation/curriculum-15-16/units/11-bootstrap/lessons/1-whatIsBootstrap/README.md

 ### Closing

 Today you learned about Twitter bootstrap.
-This is important because Bootstrap allows us to create clean and elegant HTML without writing additional CSS>
+This is important because Bootstrap allows us to create clean and elegant HTML without writing additional CSS

 #### Homework

 There is no homework for this lesson.
-Point students to the project instead.

 ## After class